 We will respond within 60 days of your request.
 We may deny your request if the PHI is (i) correct and complete; (ii) not created by us; (iii) not allowed to be shared with you; or (iv) not in our records.
 If we deny your request, we will inform you of the reason for the denial.
 You may then file a written statement of disagreement, or you may ask that your original request and our denial be attached to all future disclosures of your PHI.
 If we agree to honor your request, we will change your PHI, inform you of the change, and tell any others who need to know about the change to your PHI.

 F. Your right to a paper copy of this notice.
 You may ask us for a copy of this Notice at any time even if you have agreed to receive this Notice electronically.
 This notice is also available on the website at carenewengland.org.

 VII.
 MINORS AND PERSONAL REPRESENTATIVES

 In most situations, parents, guardians, and/or others with legal responsibilities for minors (children under 18 years of age) may exercise the rights described in this Notice on behalf of the minor.
 However, there are situations where minors may themselves exercise the rights described in this Notice and minors’ parents or guardians may not.

 VIII.
 TO FILE A COMPLAINT ABOUT OUR PRIVACY PRACTICES

-You can complain if you feel we have violated your rights by contacting the CNE affiliate where you received services at the address or telephone number listed in Section IX or by sending a written complaint to the Secretary, U.S. Department of Health and Human Services, 200 Independence Avenue S.W., Washington, D.C.
+You can complain if you feel we have violated your rights by contacting the CNE affiliate where you received services or by contacting the CNE Privacy Officer at the telephone number listed in Section IX or by sending a written complaint to the Secretary, U.S. Department of Health and Human Services, 200 Independence Avenue S.W., Washington, D.C.
 20201.
 Your complaint will not alter or affect the care we provide to you.